openmediavault/openmediavault-docs/administration/services/samba.rst

 	write list = "john"

-Is possible to add extra options in the general and share configuration at the bottom with a multi line text field.
-This options are hardcoded in the mkconf script but they can be changed using :doc:`environmental variables </various/advset>`.
+It is possible to add extra options in the general and share configuration page.
+Options that are managed by |omv| can be customized via :doc:`environmental variables </various/advset>`.

 Privileges